WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    {{?I-D.ietf-tls-tls13}}), in order to allow updating the stapled OCSP response without updating signatures at the same time.
-1. If `signature` is a valid signature of `message` by `publicKey` using `signing-alg`, return "potentially-valid" with `exchange` and whichever is present of `certificate-chain` or `ed25519Key`.
+1. If `signature` is a valid signature of `message` by `publicKey` using `signing-alg`, return "potentially-valid" with whichever is present of `certificate-chain` or `ed25519Key`.
 Otherwise, return "invalid".

 Note that the above algorithm can determine that an exchange's headers are potentially-valid before the exchange's payload is received.
 Similarly, if